staticvoidmain/notes/you_suck_at_vs.md

 Go nuts.
 Share with your friends.

-# Play the right chord
+# Some VS Exclusives

-Make an effort to learn some of these, you will notice a big difference.
+# Play the right "chord"

-## visualstudioshortcuts.com
+ Jam On: visualstudioshortcuts.com

 # Ross's Greatest Hits: